Anxiety and Family Constellations

 “If others suffered, I should suffer too.”

-As these hidden loyalties become more conscious, many people experience greater emotional differentiation, grounding, and internal stability.
+As these hidden loyalties become more conscious, many people experience greater emotional differentiation, grounding, and stability.

 Anxiety, Trauma, and the Nervous System